MindCORE-MRI/MindCORE-docs/docs/how-tos/scanbuddy.rst

 Overview
 ---------
 Scanbuddy is software for monitoring motion in real time during fMRI scan acquisition.
 Scanbuddy compares each volume to the previous volume and gives an estimate of motion in graphic format.
 The software also gives an estimate of signal to noise (SNR) for the scan overall.
-See `here <https://scanbuddy.readthedocs.io/en/main/>`_ for more detail on the development and details of Scanbuddy.
+See `here <https://scanbuddy.readthedocs.io/en/main/>`_ for more detail on the development of Scanbuddy.

 Usage
 ---------